 Food shopping for the 1950s housewife

-In the evenings that we had no after-school sports to go to I did follow the 1950s housework schedule.
-The evening meal was already prepared, so it gave me more time to spend with the kids, clear away the dinner dishes and get the school stuff ready for tomorrow.
+In the evenings that we had no after-school sports to go to, I did follow the 1950s housework schedule.
+I had already prepared the evening meal, so it gave me more time to spend with the kids, clear away the dinner dishes and get the school stuff ready for tomorrow.

-I didn’t sit down to listen to the news, but I did sit down for a 15-minute coffee break which was nice.
+I didn’t listen to the news, but I did sit down for a nice 15-minute coffee break.
 However, I probably won’t be doing that every night because it rendered me almost impossible to get back up again!

-After getting one child to bed, I tried to get some free time at 7.30 but with one child still up until 9.00, this was virtually impossible.
+After getting one child to bed, I tried to get some free time at 7.30, but this was virtually impossible with one child still up until 9.00.

-9 pm was eventually time to relax, and this was spent listening to the Archers podcast.
+9 pm was eventually time to relax, and I spent this listening to the Archers podcast.